fahad1985lab/Verifying--Correctness--of-Smart--Contracts--with--Conditionals/README.md

  ## Authors and Licence
- * Verifying Correctness of Smart Contracts with Conditionals - by Fahad F. Alhabardi, Bogdan Lazar, and [Anotn Setzer](https://www.cs.swan.ac.uk/~csetzer/).
+ * Verifying Correctness of Smart Contracts with Conditionals - by Fahad F. Alhabardi, Bogdan Lazar, and [Anton Setzer](https://www.cs.swan.ac.uk/~csetzer/).

  * The paper is available at this [link](https://ieeexplore.ieee.org/abstract/document/10087054) and [doi](http://dx.doi.org/10.1109/iGETblockchain56591.2022.10087054).